Countrywide rallies express solidarity with Kashmiris

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Various organizations including ruling PTI, JI, TNFJ, MWM, JUI-F, civil society and others from different segments of life staged protest rallies throughout the country to express solidarity with the people of Kashmir
+ISLAMABAD: Various organization including ruling PTI, JI, TNFJ, MWM, JUI-F, civil society and others from different segments of life staged protest rallies throughout the country to expressed solidarity with the people of Kashmir

-The ruling Pakistan Tehreek-e-Insaf Chief Organiser, Saifullah Khan Nyazee, on Friday called on the Azad Kashmir Legislative Assembly to adopt a resolution for Jehad for the freedom of Indian Held Kashmir.
+The ruling Pakistan Tehreek-e-Insaf Chief Organiser Saifullah Khan Nyazee on Friday called on the Azad Kashmir Legislative Assembly to adopt a resolution for Jehad for freedom of Indian Held Kashmir.

-Nyazee led a four-member delegation, which met the UN observer mission officials and handed over a memorandum on Indian Held Kashmir with focus on implications of the Indian measures.
-Through the memorandum, the PTI called on the UN to take measures for paving the way for Kashmiris’ right to self-determination.
+Nyazee led a four-delegation, which met the UN observer mission officials and handed over a memorandum on Indian Held Kashmir with focus on implications of the Indian measures.
+Through the memorandum, PTI called on the UN to take measures for paving the way for Kashmiris right to self-determination.
 It also made mention of complete media blackout in Indian Held Kashmir.

-Jamaat-e-Islami (JI) Senator Sirajul Haque while addressing a Kashmir march in the federal capital on Friday warned the Pakistan government of consequences of following the advice of US President Trump for solution of Kashmir issue.
+Jamaat-e-Islami (JI) Senator Sirajul Haque while addressing a Kashmir March in the federal capital on Friday warned the Pakistan government of consequences of following advice of US President Trump for solution of Kashmir issue.

+The JI Kashmir March started from Aabpara Chowk but the protestors were not allowed to enter the diplomatic enclave to reach in front of the Indian high commission.

-Sirajul Haque appealed to the nation to give voice of unity on August 14 and celebrate the Independence Day with the moto 'Kashmir Banay Ga Pakistan' as the protesters carrying banners and placards chanted full-throat slogans to express solidarity with Kashmiri people.
+Sirajul Haque appealed to the nation to give a voice of unity on August 14 and celebrate the Independence Day with moto 'Kashmir Banay Ga Pakistan' as the protest carrying banners and placards chanted full-throat slogans to express solidarity with Kashmiri people.
 A number of JI leaders also addressed the participants of the Kashmir march.

-“Pakistan’s courageous armed forces gave a jaw breaking response to India.
-The entire nation supports Pakistan’s courageous armed forces,” he noted.

-Under the auspices of Majlis-e-Wahdatul Muslimeen, demonstrations were organised throughout Pakistan and Azad Kashmir after Juma prayers on the appeal of its Secretary General Allama Raja Nasir Abbas Jaffary against the illegal measures taken by India to end the Indian occupied Kashmir’s special status.
+Under the auspices of Majlis-e-Wahdatul Muslimeen, demonstrations were organised throughout Pakistan and Azad Kashmir after Juma prayers on the appeal of its Secretary General Allama Raja Nasir Abbas Jaffary against the illegal measures taken by India to end Indian Occupied Kashmir’s special status.

 They urged the human rights organisations, the United Nations and the world to play their role for protecting Kashmiris from Indian atrocities and force India to give the people of Kashmir right to self-determination though plebiscite under the UN resolutions.